 Online knowledge sharing can prove an invaluable resource for communicating what you and students learn while learning off campus with the greater Lewis & Clark community and, indeed, with the world.
 However, a few guidelines should be followed to ensure that students are aware that what they post can at times be both widely distributed and irrevocable.
-You may want to have students sign an agreement along the lines of the following:

-- Avoid confusion by making an explicit statement that yours is not an official Lewis & Clark College website and the views and information presented are your own and do not represent Lewis & Clark College or the Overseas & Off-Campus Programs department. - While participants in all Lewis & Clark College Overseas & Off-Campus Programs have full freedoms concerning academic and artistic creations and publications, they are also expected to maintain a standard of conduct that is in keeping both with the Overseas & Off-Campus Programs goal of cultivating intercultural understanding and with the Lewis & Clark Student Code of Conduct. - Posting of inappropriate or offensive material on the Internet in relation to a Lewis & Clark College Overseas or Off Campus program is not permitted.
+- While participants in all Lewis & Clark College Overseas & Off-Campus Programs have full freedoms concerning academic and artistic creations and publications, they are also expected to maintain a standard of conduct that is in keeping both with the Overseas & Off-Campus Programs goal of cultivating intercultural understanding and with the Lewis & Clark Student Code of Conduct. - Posting of inappropriate or offensive material on the Internet in relation to a Lewis & Clark College Overseas or Off Campus program is not permitted.
 Maintain an awareness of cultural norms regarding what kinds of content and information are appropriate to share on the Internet in your host country; do not divulge personal or sensitive information without first obtaining explicit consent.